US-Ghana Trade Hit $4bn In 2025

 The milestone was highlighted at the U.S. Embassy’s Freedom 250 celebration in Accra, marking the 250th anniversary of American independence.

-Addressing guests, the Acting Chargé d’Affaires of the U.S. Embassy, Rolf Olson, said the bilateral relationship had evolved beyond diplomacy into a partnership that impacts the daily lives of Ghanaians.
+Addressing guests, the Chargé d’Affaires of the U.S. Embassy, Rolf Olson, said the bilateral relationship had evolved beyond diplomacy into a partnership that impacts the daily lives of Ghanaians.

 “Last year, we reached about US$4 billion in U.S.-Ghana bilateral trade in goods and services, but we know that number can grow,” he stated.